SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/kafka-opentelemetry.md

 In this step we will be configuring the yaml required for Kafka Collection.

-Below are the input required :
+Below are the inputs required:

 - **Endpoint - (default: `localhost:9092`)**: The URL of the broker endpoint
 - **Server File log Path** - Enter the path to the Server log file for your kafka instance.
 - **Controller file log path** - Enter the path to the Controller log file for your kafka instance.
 - **Fields** : `messaging.cluster.name` - User configured.
 Enter a name to identify this Kafka cluster.
 This cluster name will be shown in the Sumo Logic dashboards.

 Click on the **Download YAML File** button to get the yaml file.